Seven steps to effective case study use

 "Let's use the term deva," Frank had suggested at first.
 "That is the word I hear people using when they speak of 'god' in general terms."

 "It is true," said Padu, "that the devas are the highest form of personal beings, but they are not the ultimate reality.
 Like all things in the universe, they are Maya, or passing phenomena.
 In the end, the devas will be absorbed into the ultimate reality or Brahman.
-Moreover, they do both good and evil.
+Furthermore, they do both good and evil.
 They fight wars with each other and with the demons.
 They commit adultery and tell lies.
 Not only that, but Hinduism says, 'All life is one.'
 In other words, the gods, human beings, animals, and even plants all have the same kind of life.
 Thus, devas are not fundamentally different from humans.
 They are more powerful and live in the heavens.
 However, they can sin.
 When they do, they are reborn as humans, or animals, or even ants."

 Padu added, "Hindus claim that devas often come to earth as avatars to help humans in need, but because there is no difference between them, it is very much like kings helping their commoners or saints helping their disciples.
 I don't think we can use deva or avatar because either one would obscure or subvert the biblical meaning of the 'incarnation."'